ScottFeichter/node-essentials-scott/assignments/assignment9-testing.md

 require("dotenv").config();
 const request = require("supertest");
 process.env.DATABASE_URL = process.env.TEST_DATABASE_URL;
-const { PrismaClient } = require("@prisma/client");
+const prisma = require("../db/prisma");
 let agent;
 let saveRes;
 const { app, server } = require("../app");

 beforeAll(async () => {
   // clear database
-  const prisma = new PrismaClient();
   await prisma.Task.deleteMany(); // delete all tasks
   await prisma.User.deleteMany(); // delete all users
-  prisma.$disconnect();
   agent = request.agent(app);
 });

 afterAll(async () => {
+  prisma.$disconnect();
   server.close();
 });
 ```

 Let's explain this code.
 As usual, we load the environment variables we need, and make sure we are pointing to the test database from the start.
 We are using cookie based security, so we have to keep track of the cookies.
 Fortunately, the supertest agent does that for us.
 We configure the agent with the app so that the actual operations can be sent to the app.
 As usual, we clean the database.

-**It is very important to stop the server at the end of the test.**  If this doesn't occur, your app could be left as a zombie process, and that's a mess.
+**It is very important to stop the server at the end of the test, using server.close().**  If this doesn't occur, your app could be left as a zombie process, and that's a mess.
 That's why the server value is exported from your app.

 Now for the first test of this type: